Linear Model and Extensions: Maximum likelihood estimator of the logistic model

 \section{Maximum likelihood estimator of the logistic model}

 Because we have specified a fully parametric model for $y_{i}$ given $x_{i}$, we can estimate $\beta$ using the maximum likelihood.
-With independent observations, the likelihood function for general binary outcomes is\footnote{The notation can be confusing because $\beta$ denotes both the true parameter and the dummy variable for the likelihood function.}
+With independent observations, the likelihood function for general binary outcomes is\footnote{The notation can be confusing because $\beta$ denotes both the true parameter and the dummy variable for the likelihood function.
+It is somewhat standard in statistics, when we do not want to introduce additional notation.
+In previous chapters of this book, I use $\beta$ to denote the true parameter in the linear model and $b$ to denote the parameter in the OLS objective function. }

 Under the logit form (\ref{eq:logit-parametric-model}), the likelihood function simplifies to

 The log-likelihood function is

 the score function is